 Our Attorney-at-Law Kristjan Nõges is representing Swedbank in an Oral Hearing at the Estonian Supreme Court

 The new year has started off vigorously!
 The Supreme Court is holding public hearings in two civil cases.
 The first is based on Swedbank's appeal and concerns the right of credit institutions to unilaterally terminate the basic payment service agreement with consumers.
-Swedbank is represented in the Supreme Court by partner and attorney-at-law Kristjan Nõges of the law firm Lepmets & Nõges, who says that the outcome of the case will be significant for the financial market in any event.
+Swedbank is represented in the Supreme Court by partner and attorney-at-law Kristjan Nõges of the law firm in Estonia, Lepmets & Nõges, who says that the outcome of the case will be significant for the financial market in any event.
 The importance of the dispute is also reflected in the Supreme Court's chosen procedure - the Supreme Court rarely holds oral hearings.

 What is the dispute about?